NEONScience/neon-data-api/docs/content/endpoints/sites.md

 are currently available.
 Numerous data products are produced from each site.
 Site names are abbreviated into four-letter site codes -- for example, the Arikaree River site abbreviation is ARIK.
-For more information about sites, you can find a listing on our
+For more information about sites, including the four-letter code for each site, you can find a list on our [main website](https://www.neonscience.org/field-sites/field-sites-map/list).
-[main website](https://www.neonscience.org/field-sites/field-sites-map/list).
 If you need to know about our remote sensing data availability, visit the